DeveloperVox/MoneytorPSD/README.md

 License
 ===========
-Feel free to do whatever you want except resale.
-However, do respect Tim Boelaars' and Pixeden's copyright policies.
+Feel free to do whatever you'd like except resale.
+Also, please respect Tim Boelaars' and Pixeden's copyright policies.